patchamama/The-last-book-page/README.md

 ![Comment action buttons](frontend/src/docs/images/comment-edit-menu.png)

-- On the comment detail page, if the logged-in user is the owner of the comment, they will have the option to edit or delete the comment by the presence of a menu which consists of an edit and delete icon.
+- On the comment detail page, if the logged-in user is the owner of the comment, they will have the option to edit or delete the comment by the presence of a menu that consists of an edit and delete icon.

 ### Edit Comment